simozzer/mutiPie/README.md

 This step failed first time because the metrics API was not available.Check if you can run <pre>kubectl top nodes</pre>.
 If you can't then reboot the control node and try again.

 ## PROBLEMS WITH METRICS SERVER NOT LAUNCHING!!! ##
 The issue I had with the metrics-server was that it was binding to the wong network adapter.
 I was able to fix this by editing '/etc/systemd/system/k3s.service' and adding '--node-ip 10.90.90.98' to the ExecStart.
 Then restart k3s <pre>sudo systemctl daemon-reload && sudo systemctl restart k3s</pre>.
-Since seeing this i'ce added node-ip to the install line.
+Since seeing this i've added node-ip to the install line.
+(Node ip also needs adding to all the worker nodes in /etc/systemd/system/k3s-agent.service)

 <pre>./install_metallb.sh</pre>